You've landed yourself a Roku device and want to know its hidden features. No problem.

-You can learn more about how to started with Roku's screen mirroring beta from here.
+You can learn more about how to started with Roku's screen mirroring from here.

 Stream music, photos, and videos from your phone

-Roku's mobile app (for Android, iOS or Windows Phone) doubles as a remote control.
+Roku's mobile app (for Android or iOS) doubles as a remote control.
 It's also loaded with features, such as Play On Roku, which lets you to stream music, photos, and videos saved on your phone to your Roku.

 Just click “Play On Roku” from the pull-down menu in the mobile app, and then choose the type of content you wish to stream.
 Keep in mind you can use other apps while streaming, but if you're mirroring, everything you see on your phone display will appear on your TV.